 Tampa General Hospital’s Neuroscience Institute offers a minimally invasive approach to spinal fusion surgery that incorporates advanced robotic technologies and spinal navigation systems to achieve optimal outcomes for patients.
 We’re a regional leader in minimally invasive spine surgery, and no hospital in Florida performs more complex spinal procedures than TGH.

 Spinal fusion surgery can be used to treat a variety of degenerative spine diseases, disorders and injuries, such as:

 - Degenerative disc disease – A flattened and worn spinal disc that leads to pain

-- Spondylolisthesis – A vertebra may slip out of place onto the bone below it
+- Spondylolisthesis – A vertebra that “slips” out of place onto the bone below it

-- Traumatic spine injuries – The spine may be damaged due to an injury
+- Traumatic spine injuries – Damage to the spine injury from an injury

 A spinal fusion is most often performed in the lower back (lumbar spine), where the spine endures the most pressure.
 The patient is placed under general anesthesia before surgery to prevent discomfort.
 The minimally invasive approach to this procedure involves: